 On the flip side, good behavior also is contagious.
 The most effective way to build a positive workplace culture is from the top down.
 At Achievers, I encourage other leaders within the organization to set the example and be role models for the rest of the team.
 It’s vital that through both communication and actions, our leaders exemplify our company values on a day-to-day basis.

 3. Actively listen

 Employees who feel like their employer is listening to them are 4.6 times more likely to perform their best at work.
-Despite this fact, an Achievers’ report revealed 40 percent of employees rate their manager/company just “OK” when it comes to employee feedback.
+Despite this fact, the Achievers’ Complacency Report revealed 40 percent of employees rate their manager/company just “OK” when it comes to employee feedback.

 Leaders cannot assume that their employees feel heard.
 They must be diligent about encouraging honest feedback from their employees.
 Using an always-on engagement chat experience, frequent pulse surveys, and single-click polls can provide a great platform for gathering employee feedback.

 As CEO and President of Achievers, I (and my leadership team) make it a priority to listen to what employees have to say – both the positive and negative.
 Collaboration between leadership and the rest of the company is a vital component of building a positive culture and ensuring business success.

 Encouraging frequent employee feedback is not enough.
 Leadership must take meaningful action based on this feedback.
 You can collect all the input you want, but if it’s not followed by action, your employees will still feel like their opinion doesn’t matter.
 In fact, a lackluster response to employee feedback can destroy the company culture.

 I understand first-hand the value of having a listening strategy in place to ensure that employees feel heard and that necessary action takes place.
 Vital parts of this strategy include asking essential follow-up questions and providing employees with updates as to what, if any, additional action will be taken.
 This strategy can help foster employee engagement and work towards building a stronger positive culture.